 This summary of modern physics in one table is written

-to make you wonder, check, and enjoy the beauty of nature.
+to make you wonder, think, and enjoy the beauty of nature.

 The summary has been thoroughly tested with experiments and observations

-The summary will shorten your study of physics.
+The summary will markedly shorten your study of physics.

 This 9-line summary of textbook physics agrees with all observations.
 Exactly.